Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

     * 1: First primary partition of the device.
     * 2, 3 or 4: If device partition 2 is extended, the number is interpreted as the first, second or third extended partition, respectively.
 Otherwise, the number is interpreted as the second, third or fourth primary partition of the device, respectively.
     * 5 or greater: The number is interpreted as the (n-1)th extended partition of the device.

-    * `<device>` is a device index in the range 1-7.
-If the device has multiple logical units, use the formula `<device>+16*<logical unit>`.
-The possible values for the logical unit are 1-7 too (0 is accepted as well and interpreted as 1).
+* `<device>` is a device index in the range 1-255.

 * `<slot>` is a slot number in the range 0-3.
 If the slot is expanded, use the formula `<main slot>+4*<subslot>`.
-As a special case, If 0 is specified as the slot number and no subslot number is specified, the slot of the primary controller is used.
+As a special case, if 0 is specified as the slot number and no subslot number is specified, the slot of the primary controller is used.

 * `<segment>` is a RAM segment number.
 It's required if `<slot>` is specified and you are referring to a driver installed in RAM.

 In MSX-DOS 1 mode there are some additional restrictions imposed by the Nextor architecture:

-* The specified drive must have been mapped to a device-base driver at boot time.
-It is not possible to change the mapping of a drive that was unmapped or mapped to a MSX-DOS driver or a Nextor drive-based driver at boot time.
+* The specified drive must have been mapped to a Nextor driver at boot time.
+It is not possible to change the mapping of a drive that was unmapped or mapped to an MSX-DOS driver at boot time.

 * The new mapping information may specify a different partition and/or device, but the driver slot must be the same that was assigned to the drive at boot time.
 This is not an issue if there is only one Nextor kernel in the system.

 Also, please note that in MSX-DOS 1 mode, if you map a drive to an unsupported partition type (a FAT16 partition or a FAT12 partition having more than 3 sectors per FAT) you will always get a "Disk I/O error" when accessing that drive.
 This does not mean that the device is actually faulty, only that Nextor refuses to access it.

 Since Nextor 2.1 the CALL MAPDRV command can be used to mount a disk image file in a drive as well.
 The syntax in this case is: